apache/mxnet/contrib/clojure-package/README.md

 - Linux cpu
 - Linux gpu

-There are two ways of getting going.
-The first way is the easiest and that is to use the pre-built jars from Maven.
-The second way is to build from source.
-In both cases, you will need to load the prereqs and dependencies, (like opencv).

-### Prerequisites

-Follow the instructions from https://mxnet.incubator.apache.org/install/osx_setup.html or https://mxnet.incubator.apache.org/install/ubuntu_setup.html about _Prepare Environment for GPU Installation_
-and _Install MXNet dependencies_

-#### Cloning the repo and running from source

-To use the prebuilt jars (easiest), you will need to replace the native version of the line in the project dependencies with your configuration.

-`[org.apache.mxnet/mxnet-full_2.11-linux-x86_64-gpu "1.3.0"]`
-or
-`[org.apache.mxnet/mxnet-full_2.11-linux-x86_64-cpu "1.3.0"]`
-or
-`[org.apache.mxnet/mxnet-full_2.11-osx-x86_64-cpu "1.3.0"]`

-If you are using the prebuilt jars they may have a slightly different dependencies then building from source:
+There are three ways of getting started:

+* Use the Clojure jars with the native dependencies baked in.
+This the easiest way to get going.
+* Checkout the MXNet project from a release tag using the Scala jars with native deps.
+This is also a pretty easy way to get started.
+* Build from the MXNet project master.
+This option can be used to build the whole project yourself.

+### Getting Started with the Clojure Jars on Maven

+This option is one of the fastest.
+If you are looking to use MXNet in your own Clojure project, this is your best bet.

+The Clojure MXNet jars are found on [maven.org](https://search.maven.org/search?q=clojure%20mxnet).

+- Create your own project with `lein new my-mxnet`
+- Edit your `project.clj` based on your system with the desired jar from maven.

+   - clojure-mxnet-linux-gpu
+   - clojure-mxnet-linux-cpu
+   - clojure-mxnet-osx-cpu

+You also might need the following dependencies installed depending on your system.

 *For OSX you will need:*